twallet/habitus/docs/LIFECYCLE.md

    - `notes`
    - `icon`
    - `times` (replaces all existing times)
-   - `days` (days pattern for recurring trackings)
+   - `frequency` (unified frequency pattern - required field for all trackings)
-   - `oneTimeDate` (date for one-time trackings, YYYY-MM-DD format)

 2. **Automatic Actions on Update:**
-   - **For recurring trackings:** If `times` or `days` pattern changes AND tracking state is `"Running"`, existing `Upcoming` reminder is updated with the recalculated next time, or created if not existing.
+   - **For recurring trackings:** If `times` or `frequency` changes AND tracking state is `"Running"`, existing `Upcoming` reminder is updated with the recalculated next time, or created if not existing.
-   - **For one-time trackings:** If `oneTimeDate` or `times` change AND tracking state is `"Running"`, all existing reminders are deleted and new reminders are created for each schedule time on the updated date.
+   - **For one-time trackings:** If `frequency.date` or `times` change AND tracking state is `"Running"`, all existing reminders are deleted and new reminders are created for each schedule time on the updated date.
    - **When converting between one-time and recurring:** All existing reminders are deleted.
-If converting to one-time, new reminders are created for each schedule on the specified date.
-If converting to recurring, a new `Upcoming` reminder is created based on the days pattern.
+If converting to one-time (`frequency.type === "one-time"`), new reminders are created for each schedule on the specified date.
+If converting to recurring, a new `Upcoming` reminder is created based on the frequency pattern.

 ### Tracking State Changes